diegob1212/BIManalyst_g_24/README.md

 - **Group number**: 24
 - **Focus area**: Structure
-- **Claim being checked**: "The building is supported by 24 structural columns."
+- **Claim being checked**: "DTU building 115 is a four-story structure that includes a basement and has a flat roof upon which is a terrace"
 - **Report reference**: Structural Report, p.
-7, section 3.2
+1, section 1.1.1

 ## Description of script
-The script opens the IFC structural model (`25-06-D-STR.ifc`) and counts the number of `IfcColumn` elements.
+The script opens the IFC structural model (`25-06-D-STR.ifc`) and counts the number of `IfcBuildingStorey` elements.
+It checks
 It prints the total number of columns and their IDs to validate the claim.

 ### Analyst notes